DametoData/Talk_Law_Brazil_Open_Source/README.md

 ## Usage
 After installation, you can use the plugin within ChatGPT to retrieve information about Brazilian laws and bills by invoking the plugin's specific commands or queries.

+## Official Website
+For more information about this plugin and other related projects, [My WebSite](https://dametodata.com)

+## Plugin Information
+Detailed information about the TalkLawBrazil plugin can be found on our official page:[Detailed Plugin Information](https://www.dametodata.com/plugins-for-gpt)

+## Chat Demo
+See the capabilities of the TalkLawBrazil plugin: [Chat Demo](https://chat.openai.com/share/72b92285-1bda-4419-9657-61a28ca9982a)